Personal Injury -- Plaintiff Law

 So what happens if someone injuries you, but they didn’t intend to?
 These cases could then fall under the category of negligence.
 In negligence cases, you’ll need to prove the person who injured you did so while acting in an unreasonably careless way.

 One of the most common negligence cases in personal injury lawsuits involves car accidents.
-If a person runs a red light at an intersection and hits you while you’re legally turning on green, that could be the basis of a negligence claim; they didn’t intend to hit you, but going through a red light is more careless than a reasonable person would be in those circumstances.
+If a person runs a red light at an intersection in Jonesboro and hits you while you’re legally turning on green, that could be the basis of a negligence claim; they didn’t intend to hit you, but going through a red light is more careless than a reasonable person would be in those circumstances.

 In Arkansas, negligence cases use a modified comparative fault standard when awarding damages.
 That means if you’re found to be partly responsible for the actions that caused your injuries, you can still recover some damages from them.
 The amount of the damages will depend on how “at fault” you are, however.
-Using our car accident example, if someone runs a red light and hits you, but you were speeding well-above the speed limit as you went through the green light, you may both be deemed liable for the accident.
+Using our car accident example, if someone in Bentonville runs a red light and hits you, but you were speeding well-above the speed limit as you went through the green light, you may both be deemed liable for the accident.
 If the court decides your speed was 45 percent responsible for the crash, you can only recover for 55 percent of the damages you sought.

 But, this doesn’t apply if you’re found to be more at fault.
 If the courts rule that your speed was a bigger factor in the accident than the red light, you can’t collect anything from the other driver, and they may instead be able to recover from you.

 In cases of strict liability, intent or negligence don’t have to be present for someone to be the cause of your injuries.
-Participating in dangerous activities like shooting off fireworks in a crowded neighborhood could make a person liable for damages if those fireworks injure someone, even if they were using the fireworks carefully.
+Participating in dangerous activities like shooting off fireworks in a crowded Little Rock neighborhood could make a person liable for damages if those fireworks injure someone, even if they were using the fireworks carefully.
 Product liability cases, where a design defect or manufacturing error cause a product to hurt someone, can also fall under strict liability in Arkansas, though they’ll sometimes fall under negligence instead.

 The burden of proof in a strict liability case can be pretty low; usually you’ll only have to prove that you were hurt, and that someone else’s actions or property caused you to get hurt.